 The effects of nanoparticulate copper oxide exposure on Aiptasia spp. were examined by Henderson & Salazar (1996) and Siddiqui et al. (2015).
 Only sublethal effects were reported.
 Therefore, the sensitivity of Actinaria is assessed as 'Not sensitive' but with 'Low' confidence due to limited number of studies found.
-The evidence is probably too limited to be applied to sea pens species or other groups of Anthozoa.
+The evidence is probably too limited to assess the sensitivity of sea pens species or other groups of Anthozoa.